dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 My colleague Camilo Lopez [@camilo-github] came up with the idea to attach a uprobe to the `process__command` function in Memcached.
-In the Memcached source code, we can its signature in `memcached.c`:
+In the Memcached source code, the signature in `memcached.c` shows the argument types and order:

 ```{.c include=src/memcached/memcached.c startLine=5756 endLine=5756}
 ```